-For some people, sustainability has become a stylish way to show off.
-For others, it turned into a way of life.
+For some people, sustainability has become a stylish way to keep up with the trends.
+For others, it has turned into a way of life.

 Are you ready for the first step?
 You’ll be surprised at how easy it is.
 Let’s go over 10 smart (and 100% doable) ways to take care of the planet without making any drastic changes to your lifestyle.